 - How to move beyond tactical actions to tangible outcomes.

-Zora Artis, GAICD, SCMP, FAMI, CPM, is the CEO and lead strategist of 3AC in Melbourne, Australia.
-3AC is a strategic communication and creative agency focused on helping clients succeed whether its solving a business problem or leveraging opportunities.
+Zora Artis, GAICD, SCMP, FAMI, CPM, is the CEO and founder of Artis Advisory in Melbourne, Australia.
+Artis Advisory is a strategic advisory practice focused on helping clients succeed whether it’s solving a business problem or leveraging opportunities through better organizational alignment, engagement and communication.
 Artis has almost three decades of experience in business, marketing, communication, advertising and branding.
 She is a director on the IABC International Executive Board, a member of the IABC Audit & Risk Committee, a member of the Global Communication Certification Council, IABC APAC region board vice-chair, IABC Victoria Past President, IABC Gold Quill winner, a recipient of the IABC 2015 Chairman’s Award and a Gold Quill Awards Blue Ribbon Panel evaluator.

 Stephen Welch is an independent consultant and occasional World Conference presenter.
 He is a communication, HR, and change professional who with strong skills in consulting, leadership development and research.
 Welch’s most recent work involves coaching the top communication team of a U.K. government department, and co-developing the Corporate Snakes and Career Ladders project (www.corporatesnakes.org).
 This project helps people go from technical experts to strategic advisers, and was featured as the pre-conference workshop at last year’s World Conference.
 Previously, welch led the internal communication function at Dialog Semiconductor and was a global partner of management consulting firm Hay Group.
 He is a fellow of the Royal Society of the Arts, a certified member of the Chartered Institute of Public Relations and a full member of the Market Research Society.
 Welch is also an occasional guest lecturer at the London College of Communication and Leeds University Business School.